 1. Can I really lower my cholesterol without medication?

-I’ve read about lots of other success stories like mine and there’s tons of scientific evidence backing it up, so I do believe that anyone could do it.
-Saying that though there may be individual cases that I’m not aware of where people have no choice other than to go on medication.
+I’ve read about lots of other success stories like mine and there’s tons of scientific evidence backing it up, so I do believe that others can do the same.
+Saying that though there may be cases where individuals have no choice other than to go on medication.

 2. What exactly is cholesterol?